 Genetic Counselling Admissions Match:

 The McGill Genetic Counselling Program participates in the Genetic Counseling Admissions Match through National Matching Services (NMS).
 The GC Admissions Match has been established to enhance the process of placing applicants into positions in masters-level genetic counseling programs that are accredited by the Accreditation Council for Genetic Counseling (ACGC).
 The Match uses a process that takes into account both applicants’ and programs’ preferences.
 All applicants must first register for the GC Admissions Match with NMS before applying to participating genetic counseling graduate programs.
+NMS suggested deadline to register for the Match is December 13, 2023.
 At the conclusion of all program interviews, both applicants and programs will submit ranked lists of preferred placements to NMS according to deadlines posted on the NMS website.
 The binding GC Admissions Match results will be released to both applicants and programs simultaneously in late April.

 Please visit the NMS website to register for the GC Admissions match, review detailed information about the matching process, and view a demonstration of how the matching algorithm works.
 Candidates in financial need may apply for a NMS match fee waiver

 For additional information, please visit the Association of Genetic Counseling Program Directors (AGCPD) website.